National Endowment for the Humanities (NEH)

-Grants to USA nonprofit organizations, government agencies, and IHEs for projects involving the digital preservation of and access to humanities resources.
-Applicants must create or verify their online profile by December 14.
-Optional draft proposals will be accepted through December 14.
-Requests will be considered for projects at any stage of development, from early-stage planning through implementation.
+Grants to USA nonprofit organizations, government agencies, and IHEs for digital projects that enhance the preservation of or access to humanities resources.
+Applicants must create or verify the required registrations by December 19 and January 2.

 Through a special partnership, the Institute of Museum and Library Services (IMLS) anticipates providing additional funding to this program to encourage innovative collaborations between museum or library professionals and humanities professionals to advance preservation of, access to, use of, and engagement with digital collections and services.
 Through this partnership, IMLS and NEH may jointly fund some DHAG projects that involve collaborations with museums and/or libraries.

--Creating or enhancing experimental, computationally-based methods or techniques that contribute to the humanities;
+-Creating or enhancing experimental, computationally-based methods, techniques, or infrastructure that contribute to the humanities;

 -Pursuing scholarship that examines the history, criticism, and philosophy of digital culture and its impact on society, or explores the philosophical or practical implications and impact of digital humanities in specific fields or disciplines; or